Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

 - These individual shares are then distributed among the trusted guardians.

 - Crucially, each guardian only possesses a part of the key.
 No single guardian, acting alone, can reconstruct the full key or access the wallet’s funds.

+- The original key can only be reassembled, and thus the wallet recovered, when a sufficient, pre-determined number of these shares are combined.

+- A recovery share itself is typically represented as a sequence of 20 or 33 English words, each carrying a fragment of the cryptographic secret.